The Musical Jigsaw Play

 The Musical Jigsaw Play is a 1994 family musical by Alan Ayckbourn and John Pattison.
 It is set in a strange word where bad pop groups go, and the play involves help from the audience in solving puzzles to escape.
-Unlike most Ayckbourn plays, this play was only produced once, largely due to the technical demands and lack of suitability for end-stage theatres.
+Unlike most Ayckbourn plays, this play was only produced once, largely due to the technical demands and lack of suitability for end-stage theaters.